by Don Laird, NCC, LPC, DCC

 - Cost.
 Your insurance company’s hidden fees, deductibles, co-pays, and co-insurances are expensive and they add up quickly.
 Furthermore, due to frequent delays and confusion with billing, you may not receive an invoice until months after a service is provided.

 - Your treatment is NOT confidential when you use insurance.
 Since we will not bill insurance companies for our services, the information about your treatment remains confidential between us, unless you wish to release that information to another party.

 - We would be required to give you a diagnosis. which your health insurance will keep on file permanently.
 Health insurance companies require us to submit a clinical diagnosis in order to provide you with treatment.
 However, not everyone has a “mental illness” that requires a diagnosis, but rather they are struggling with life issues and related stressors.

-- Insurance companies want LOTS of information about you.
+- Insurance companies want LOTS of your most intimate information.
 We would be required to discuss your private information with a total stranger, who then determines (usually after reviewing your case with several other people) whether or not the therapy or counseling is helping you.
 In other words, the insurance company controls treatment instead of you and your therapist.